aws-amplify/amplify-ui/README.md

 I have copied the code from the stories into the readme to make it easy to view.
 Long term, it would probably make sense to look into something like [Dashbook](https://github.com/erickzanardo/dashbook), [storybook_flutter](https://github.com/ookami-kb/storybook_flutter), or the tooling that the flutter team uses in their own component docs which takes comments from the code and turns them into live code examples.

-If this were to actually be published as a package, it would probably make sense to move the code under `/lib/stories` into separate examples projects.
+If this were to actually be published as a package, it the code under `/lib/stories` would either be broken out into a spearate project, or moved under `/example`.
 They are included in the main project for ease of development.

 ## TODO